 Mr. Sweatman is a Chartered Accountant and operates MDS Management Ltd., a Vancouver-based management consulting company, since November 1992.
-In addition, Mr. Sweatman serves on a number of reporting companies as director or officer: director of Brownstone Resources Ltd., Mega Precious Metals Inc. and several other companies, which are reporting companies listed on the TSX Venture Exchange.
-He is also a director of Mega Uranium Ltd., which is listed on the Toronto Stock Exchange.
-He has served as a director and officer of a number of Companies over the past 20 years.
+In addition, Mr. Sweatman serves on a number of reporting companies as director or officer: director of Mega Precious Metals Inc. and several other companies, which are reporting companies listed on the TSX Venture Exchange.
+He has served as a director and officer of a number of companies over the past 25 years.
 Mr. Sweatman obtained his CA designation in 1982 and is a member of the Institutes of Chartered Accountants of both British Columbia and the Yukon Territory.
 He obtained his Bachelor of Arts degree in Economics and Commerce in 1982 from Simon Fraser University.